timescale/docs/cloud/multi-factor-authentication.md

 1. [Log in to your Timescale Cloud account][cloud-login].
 1. Click the `User name` icon in the top-right of the console and select `Account`.
-1. In the `Account` page, go to `Two-factor authentication` section.
+1. In the `Account` page, navigate to the `Two-factor authentication` section.
 1. Click `Remove two-factor authentication`.
 1. In the `Are you sure` dialog, type the verification code from your authenticator application.
 Alternatively, if you do not have access